Easterhead/rainbow-leaderboard/README.md

 + Buy domain to get rid of the vercel.app url
 - See if we can make it embed when linked, so it shows the rainbow explosion but smaller
 - show peoples avatars
-- add feature - looking at past months (this can get a but messy)
+- add feature - looking at past months (this can get a bit messy)
 - visually imply if you've made rainbow or not